Are You Withholding Enough Tax From Employee Paychecks?

 Are you withholding enough tax from employee paychecks?
 Or maybe you're withholding too much?

 As employees see their W-2 forms from 2018, you may find them lined up at your door wanting to change (lower) the amount withheld from their paychecks for federal income taxes.
 This is a good time for employees to adjust their withholding for 2019 by completing a new Form W-4.
 And, yes, this means you must change the withholding calculating.
 So a review of how to use W-4 forms

 Check out the withholding calculation process below to determine if your withholding calculations are correct or to make adjustments from employee requests.
 You will need to include both income taxes (federal and state, if applicable) and FICA taxes (Social Security and Medicare).

 Federal Income Tax Withholding and Form W-4

 As an employer, your business can only calculate withholding for federal income taxes based on the information given to you by employees.
-Each employee must complete Form W-4 at hire.
-This form includes information about the employee's marital status, the total number of allowances to be considered, and any additional amount the employee wants withheld from each paycheck.
+Each employee must complete at hire.
+This form includes information about the employee's marital status, the total number of allowances to be considered, and any additional amount the employee wants to be withheld from each paycheck.